2018ik/2018ik.github.io/_wiki/pray_reading.markdown

 ## Background

-**Pray-reading** is to take the Lord's word and repeat it back to Him, that is to receive the word by means of all prayer (Eph.
+**Pray-reading** is to take the Lord's word and repeat it back to Him, which is to receive the word by means of all prayer (Eph.
 6:17-18).
-The term "pray-reading" originated from Los Angeles around 1966 in the Lord's recovery, but has been practiced by believers for centuries.
+Pray-reading is simply a more effective way to eat the Word.
+For example, you can try to eat soup with a fork, but it's far more effective to use a spoon.
+Praying over God's word is His ordained way to get His word into our being.
+The term "pray-reading" originated from Los Angeles around 1966 in the Lord's Recovery, but has been practiced by believers for centuries.

-Calling on the name of the Lord and pray-reading are similar in that they all require breathing, drinking, eating and the Bible actually ends with pray-reading and calling in Revelation 22:20.

 ## Biblical Basis